AndreaB2000/ASW-project/docs/report.md

 ## Design

 The following design has been developed starting from the user stories specified [here](user-stories.md).
-From the user stories we also have derived an ubiquitous language in order to clearly define domain jargon, and the pages flow diagram as shown below.
+From the user stories we also have derived the domain model (which established an ubiquitous jargon) and the pages flow diagram as shown below.

 ```mermaid
 flowchart TD